Mario Tennis Aces: Reception

-Mario Tennis Aces has an aggregate score of 75/100 on Metacritic.
+Mario Tennis Aces received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 56% of critics.

 IGN felt that Mario Tennis Aces was "an extremely fun arcade tennis experience, colourful and dazzling to look at and smartly balanced in its back-and-forth play."
 Although praise went to its new mechanics for making the game "far more fun, well balanced and less gimmicky brand of superpowered tennis than that of its disappointing Wii U predecessor, Mario Tennis: Ultra Smash," Aces' adventure mode was criticized for feeling underdeveloped and not having enough replay value (such as harder versions of challenges after completing it) or unlocks, and that the main multiplayer modes lacked court selection and local tournament functions.
 GameSpot felt that Mario Tennis Aces "does what this series has done best, and improves what it's rarely gotten right prior", and arguing that the adventure mode was a good way for existing players to learn the new mechanics of Aces, but that the Swing Mode had imprecise motion detection, and that the game's multiplayer modes were lacking in options, and did not display stats for opponents.

 Sales

-Aces sold 247,161 physical copies within its first month on sale in Japan.
+Mario Tennis Aces sold 247,161 physical copies within its first month on sale in Japan.
 By March 2019, total sales had reached over 2.64 million copies, making it the best-selling Mario Tennis game.
 As of March 2019, it has sold 550,000 copies in Japan.
 The 2022 CESA Games White Papers revealed that Mario Tennis Aces had sold 4.28 million units, as of December 31, 2021.
+By December 31 2022, this figure had risen to 4.50 million units.